A democratic union

 The avenues available to QTU members to put resolutions and issues on the decision-making agenda is far greater than any level of government, but participation is again voluntary.

 The decisions are made, at the end of the day, by those who turn up – and there are many members who do.
 And in a collective organisation, those decisions – in an election, in a ballot, in a vote – are binding.
 They are the democratically-decided positions of the QTU, which Union officers and employees are required to implement.

 The QTU is proudly democratic.
-We’re starting from a very high level, but we’re always looking at ways to make it even more democratic.
+We’re starting from a very high level, but we’re always looking at ways to make it even more so.